alttch/evaHI/README.md

 But evaHI provides additional features:

-* Your app will look cool just as any native Android app and can be added to Google Play Store
+* Your web-app will look cool just as any native Android app and your custom viewer app can be added to Google Play Store

 * You can hard-code connection parameters of your web-app